altertek/.github/profile/README.md

 The themes that we address through our actions:
 - Free software
-- Technological sobriety
+- Digital Sobriety
 - Decentralization
 - Digital sovereignty
-- Protection of privacy
+- Data Protection and Privacy